 - How are payments handled?

-- Is the process transparent for both the parent company and the carrier?
+- Is the process transparent for both the shipper and the carrier?

 - How big is the provider’s reach across the globe?
 What specific relationships with carriers will your company benefit from?
 How do they communicate with the carriers?

 - What is the FBAP provider’s financial strength?

 - What software does the provider use?
 Is the data compatible across all platforms?

 - How close to real-time are alerts and analytics?

 - What types of analytics are available and how will that help optimize the supply chain?

 - Is the FBAP provider investing in technology to stay on the cutting edge?